o-kitchen/app/README-EN.md

 ## 🌐 Multilingual Support

-O-Kitchen supports the following languages:
+O-Kitchen currently supports the following languages:

 - 🇨🇳 Chinese Simplified
 - 🇺🇸 English

-Language switching is available in the language selector at the top right of the page.
+Language switching is available in the language selector at the left of the page.

-## 🔐 Security Considerations

-- ✅ Decentralized identity authentication
-- ✅ Encrypted content storage
-- ✅ Frontend input validation
-- ✅ Blockchain transaction security
-- ✅ Privacy protection mechanisms

-## 📊 Performance Optimization

-- ✅ Next.js Server-Side Rendering
-- ✅ Image lazy loading and optimization
-- ✅ Code splitting and dynamic imports
-- ✅ TanStack Query intelligent caching
-- ✅ Responsive images and assets

 ## 🤝 Contributing